 Thanks in advance!

-DISCLAIMER: Please be advised that neither the author of this post nor any of us here at Orlando Informer are official representatives of any theme park in Orlando.
+DISCLAIMER: Please be advised that neither the author of this post nor any of us here at Orlando Informer is an official representative of any theme park in Orlando.
 While we work diligently to provide you with the very best advice from our collective expertise and experience, it is still your responsibility to verify your plans with each theme park.

 |Support us by sharing this story!|